Management Systems Audit Tools

 - Applicable customer, statutory and regulatory requirements associated with the scope of the management system: What are the most important and critical (if they exist)?

 Below we’ve outlined two audit tools useful for auditing management systems and processes.
 Although these tools are not required for conducting an audit, they’re proven to greatly increase value for all parties involved by guiding a thorough, and well-organized audit.
-Additional audit guidance and free templates for the recommended tools can be downloaded here.

 1. Turtle Diagram